History of the Free Will Problem

 Thermodynamics - Ludwig Boltzmann's attempts, starting in 1866, to derive the second law of thermodynamics (increasing entropy and irreversibility) from the classical mechanical motions of gas particles (atoms) failed until he introduced probability (chance) and treated the atoms statistically.
 He was ridiculed by his physicist colleagues in Germany, who rejected the idea of atoms, let alone real chance in the universe.
 27

-Quantum Mechanics - Werner Heisenberg's uncertainty principle in 1927 is believed by many thinkers to have put an end to the absolute determinism implied by Newton's laws, at least for atoms.
+Quantum Mechanics - Werner Heisenberg's indeteminacy principle in 1927 is believed by many thinkers to have put an end to the absolute determinism implied by Newton's laws, at least for atoms.
 Classical mechanics is now seen as simply the limiting case of quantum mechanics for macroscopic (large) systems.
 Even before Heisenberg, Max Born had shown in 1926 that in collisions of atomic particles we could only predict the probabilities for the atomic paths, confirming Boltzmann's requirement for microscopic randomness.
-So the original case for irreducible uncertainty, made by Boltzmann in the 1870's, or perhaps even by Darwin in 1859, has been largely forgotten.
+So the original case for irreducible randomness, made by Boltzmann in the 1870's, implicit in the work of Darwin in 1859, and explicitly promoted as Charles Sanders Peirce's tychism, has been largely forgotten.
 28

 Logic - Aristotle's logic was accepted as the paradigm of truth for over 2000 years until Frege in 1879 and Bertrand Russell's Principia Mathematica in 1910 failed to establish a logical basis for mathematics and found the first of the paradoxes that call logic into question.
 29